Border Patrol and Police Dogs-How Do They Teach Them to Look for Things?

 He said, "Do you know how these dogs are trained to do this job?"

 Now he had my full interest, for any animal subject was right up my alley.
 "No," I said.
 "I always did wonder though."

 The officer went on to tell me, that the dogs are simply looking for their favorite toy, usually a tennis ball.
-He siad that a towel that was knotted up, or a tennis ball because it obsorbs dampness and odar, are buried in whatever drugs that they want the dog to search for.
+He said that a towel that was knotted up, or a tennis ball because it absorbs dampness and odor, are buried in whatever drugs that they want the dog to search for.
 When they take the dog out of the car or crate, they simply whisper in their ear, to go get their ball, or toy, whatever they call it.